grommet/grommet/src/js/components/Menu/README.md

 **open**

-Control the state of the component
+Whether the state of the component should be open

 ```
 boolean